snh1999/cmd_cat/README.md

 cmd-cat is a command-line tool for searching and executing commands.
 It provides a REPL (Read-Eval-Print Loop) interface where you can enter commands and get results.
 Currently cmd-cat only uses tldr-pages to construct the database, but the plan is to intergrate man-pages analysis as well.

+### Motivation
+While listening to the story of how [GitLab lost 6 hour of data](https://youtu.be/tLdRBsuvVKc?si=yKPc-ZKAB9J_30rp) because someone ran wrong command in wrong shell, One question appeared- why don't we have some tool that gives us some additional hint before we execute any command (a mix of node/python REPL and tldr++).
+The final goal is to build a configurable command line tool which would provide additional information before executing (selected) commands and search through commands when needed.
+- The project is not there yet, but I totally plan on improving this further once my hands are free.

 ## Features

 -   Search and execute commands